axoflow/axosyslog-core-docs/content/docs/chapter-encrypted-transport-tls/tlsoptions/_index.md

 | Accepted values: | yes | no |
 | Default:         | no       |

 *Description:* Enable on-the-wire compression in TLS communication.
 Note that this option must be enabled both on the server and the client to have any effect.
-Enabling compression can significantly reduce the bandwidth required to transport the messages, but can slightly decrease the performance of {{% productparam "abbrev" %}}, reducing the number of transferred messages during a given period.
+Enabling compression can significantly reduce the bandwidth required to transport the messages, but can slightly decrease the performance of {{% param "product.abbrev" %}}, reducing the number of transferred messages during a given period.

 Available in version {{% conditional-text include-if="ose" %}}3.19{{% /conditional-text %}}{{% conditional-text include-if="pe" %}}7.0.12{{% /conditional-text %}} and later.